-Philip Hersh spent 28 years as Olympic sports writer for the Chicago Tribune.
-He has covered 18 Olympics -- 10 Winter and 8 Summer -- seven soccer World Cups (four men, three women), 30 U.S. Figure Skating Championships, 13 World Figure Skating Championships, 12 World Track and Field Championships, two Pan American Games and more than two dozen other national championships in Olympic sports.
+Philip Hersh spent 28 years as Olympic sports writer for the Chicago Tribune and has gone on to write about the Olympics and figure skating for icenetwork and NBC Olympics.
+He has covered 19 Olympics -- 11 Winter and 8 Summer -- seven soccer World Cups (four men, three women), 30 U.S. Figure Skating Championships, 13 World Figure Skating Championships, 12 World Track and Field Championships, two Pan American Games and more than two dozen other national championships in Olympic sports.

-As an internationally recognized expert in the field, Hersh has appeared on the NBC Today Show and Nightly News; the ABC Evening News; CBS Sunday Morning and CBS Olympic coverage; ESPN’s Sportsweek; CNN; Chicago Tonight; Monitor Radio, PBS Radio and NPR.
+As an internationally recognized expert in the field, Hersh has appeared on the NBC Today Show and Nightly News; NBC's "Winter Olympics Daily" show in 2010 and 2018; the ABC Evening News; CBS Sunday Morning and CBS Olympic coverage; ESPN’s Sportsweek; CNN; Chicago Tonight; Monitor Radio, PBS Radio and NPR.

 He also covered many major events in U.S. college and pro sports, including the Super Bowl, World Series, Stanley Cup playoffs, NBA playoffs, the Preakness, NCAA basketball Final Four (men’s and women’s) and bowl games.
 He has profiled hundreds of leading professional, collegiate and Olympic athletes.Hersh has reported from some 50 countries.
 His purview has encompassed Olympic politics (including such things as Chicago's failed bid for the 2016 Summer Games).
 His favorite part of the job has been using sport as a way to write about the culture of a country or an athlete.